lucasCorreaAssis/convolutional-neural-network/README.md

 * Pooling
 * Batch normalization

-My strategy was to implement a simple version of each layer seperately.
+My strategy was to implement a simple version of each layer seperately and afterwards build a simple block with all of them.

+## CNN Training

+There are multiple strategies for training a CNN, in this repository I approach three of them:
+* From scratch
+* Features extraction
+* Fine tunning